 Prof. Dr., The University of Electro-Communications, Japan

-Prof. Dr., Tokyo Metropolitan University, Japan
+Prof. Emeritus Dr., Tokyo Metropolitan University, Japan

 Assoc.
-Prof. Dr., Tokyo University of Agriculture and Technology, Japan
+Prof. Dr., Tokyo Metropolitan University, Japan

 Prof. Dr., Osaka Institute of Technology, Japan